springernature/vpat/springerlink.md

 <br><br>
 The SpringerLink website contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the <strong>older</strong> design (currently Journals, and ancillary pages such as search, indexes, and account management) use unsemantic, unassociated label elements to mark up errors.
+Pages rendered in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) use unsemantic, unassociated label elements to mark up errors.
 <br><br>
 Pages located at checkout.springer.com (<strong>older</strong> design) also use unsemantic, unassociated label elements to mark up errors.
 <br><br>